 The Ottoman Rule

 So why am I telling you all of this?
-Well, simply – The region of Kosovo was majority Serbian, and majority Christian, all the way back since the Bulgarian empire.
+Because the region of Kosovo was majority Serbian, and majority Christian, all the way back since the Bulgarian empire.
 And continued through the Byzantine Empire, all the way until the Fall of Byzantine Empire.

-Considering that Kosovo was a predominately Serb territory, this was problematic to the Ottoman’s.
+Considering that Kosovo was a predominately Serb territory, this was problematic to the Ottoman Empire.

 Similarly, the Orthodox and Roman churches faced heavy tax in the face of the Ottoman’s.